 Let's face it, mobile phone bills can get expensive, particularly if you're not always careful about who you're calling, how often, and when.
 If you're on a budget then a Pay as You Go phone plan allows you to control your phone spending more carefully, but PAYG prices do tend to be more expensive than contract prices, so you won't necessarily be saving in the long run.
 Fortunately, with some operators there is a mid ground option, what we call a capped contract.
 We're here with everything you need to know about capped contracts so you can avoid scary phone bills!

-Security is always a big concern with personal data, and with the amount of data we're keeping on our smart phones this concern is growing.
+Security is always a big concern with personal data, and with the amount of data, we're keeping on our smartphones this concern is growing.
 Of course, you don't want someone logging into your Facebook and posting embarrassing messages, or reading your personal emails.
 But there's more to it than that.
-Many of us have mobile banking, or accounts such as Amazon that contain our credit card information and can allow people to spend our cash.
+Many of us have mobile banking or accounts such as Amazon that contain our credit card information and can allow people to spend our cash.
 And there's even the threat of identity fraud.
 Whilst many of us won't be at huge risk, it's always better to be safe than sorry.
-Fortunately, many major banking services, apps, and even email softwares are introducing two factor authentication in an effort to keep your data even safer.
+Fortunately, many major banking services, apps, and even email software are introducing two-factor authentication in an effort to keep your data even safer.
 So what is this, do you need it, how do you use it?
 That's what we're here to find out.